 Only a few minutes’ drive from the dairy is St Columba Falls, one of the highest water cascades in Tasmania.
 The waterfall is only a short walk to reach from the carpark.
 The rolling farming hills around Scottsdale are very picturesque to drive past as you continue on to Launceston.

 When arriving in Launceston head to the Queen Victoria Museum.
 This place has some great exhibits on Launceston’s railway heritage, blacksmith factories and Tasmanian fauna.
 For lunch, the café on site has affordable food and seating inside an old railway carriage.
 If museums are not your thing, driving along the Tamar Valley just north of Launceston is another option.
 This region is full of rich farmland with many wineries, berry farms and lavender fields.
+Don’t forget to visit Bridestowe Lavender Estate (especially during bloom in December and January)!
 Many businesses sell products right from the farm or cellar door, so stop off at any that take your fancy.

 In the evening grab some BBQ items from a supermarket (along with anything you picked up in the Tamar Valley) and head to the Cataract Gorge.
 This canyon is only a few minutes drive out of the town centre and is a pleasant picnic spot with free BBQs on site.
 It’s one of Launceston’s icons and a great place to spend an evening.
 You can go swimming in the pool or Gorge itself for free, so pack the swimmers and go for a refreshing dip.